-I remember when I finished my university studies and was applying for jobs, during interviews with employers, I used to say that I was good at multitasking and could cope with multiple priorities at the same time.
+I remember when I finished my university studies and applied for jobs, during interviews with employers, I used to say I was good at multitasking and could cope with multiple priorities at the same time.
 Oh boy!
-Was that a lie or what?
+Was that a lie?

-Here are five reasons why you need to stop multitasking so that you can reach a higher level of productivity and performance.
-Some of these reasons are backed by studies conducted while some are based on my own experience with multitasking.
+Here are five reasons why you need to stop multitasking so you can reach a higher level of productivity and performance.
+Some of these reasons are backed by studies conducted, while some are based on my own experience with multitasking.

 - We’re actually not good at it.
 I’m sorry to say it but if you think you’re really good at multitasking, a study conducted by the University of Utah concluded that those who multitask are actually bad at it.
-The research showed that those who used a mobile or cell phone while driving scored less than those who did not use a mobile or cell phone while driving confirming that it is better to concentrate on one thing at a time.
+The research showed that those who used a mobile or cell phone while driving scored less than those who didn’t use a mobile or cell phone while driving, confirming it’s better to concentrate on one thing at a time.

-- Our short term memory may suffer.
-Whenever we move back and forth between several tasks, we’re not actually multitasking, instead we are task-switching.
-Constantly switching between several tasks actually decreases productivity because our attention is diluted on the act of switching focus.
-Also, switching from one task to suddenly focus on another can disrupt our short term memory, according to a 2011 study.
+- Our short-term memory may suffer.
+Whenever we move back and forth between several tasks, we’re not multitasking, instead we’re task-switching.
+Constantly switching between several tasks decreases productivity because our attention is diluted on the act of switching focus.
+Also, switching from one task to suddenly focus on another, can disrupt our short-term memory, according to a 2011 study.

 Question: What would be one reason why you’d consider not multitasking anymore?